CDG - BOS

 • Which airlines offer Wi-Fi service onboard planes from Paris Charles de Gaulle Airport to Boston?

-Delta, Air France, and Virgin Atlantic offer inflight Wi-Fi service on the Paris Charles de Gaulle Airport to Boston flight route.
+Delta, Air France, Virgin Atlantic, and American Airlines offer inflight Wi-Fi service on the Paris Charles de Gaulle Airport to Boston flight route.

 • Which aircraft models fly most regularly from Paris Charles de Gaulle Airport to Boston?